nyaosorg/nyagos/Doc/04-Commands_en.md

 * `cd --history` : listing directories stayed all with no decoration
 * `cd shortcut.lnk` : move the target directory pointed shortcut.lnk

+If the directory-path does not contain `:`,`/`,`\` and it does not exists in the current directory, seek the directory to move in the list of %CDPATH%.

 ### `chmod ooo FILE(s)`

 ### `env ENVVAR1=VAL1 ENVVAR2=VAL2 ...
 COMMAND ARG(s)`